jshor/datebook/README.md

   })
 ```

-This will add a [reminder](https://datebook.dev/docs/) that shows 10 minutes before the event.
+This will add a [reminder alarm](https://datebook.dev/config/alarms.html) that shows 10 minutes before the event.

 ##### With multiple events